AdobeDocs/workfront.en/help/classic/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/change-my-work-layout-templates.md

 product-area: user-management
 navigation-topic: configure-your-user-profile
 title: Change the My Work and Work Requests areas with Layout Templates
-description: You can configure which layout template is used in any of the following locations:
+description: You can configure which layout template is used in any of the following locations - EDIT ME.
 ---

 # Change the My Work and Work Requests areas with Layout Templates